01Stop the Blame Game Over Your Credit Card Debt

 Once this debt was removed, you'd take all of the money of that money and attack the $3,000 department store card.
 This cycle repeats until you've repaid all of your debts.
 It's an effective way to reduce and pay off credit card debt and it’s easy to understand.

-07Make Micro Payments (aka the Snowflake Technique) to Reduce Credit Card Debt
+06Make Micro Payments to Reduce Credit Card Debt

 As an alternative to the snowball technique for reducing your credit card debt, you can try the so-called snowflake technique.
 Every time you get more than a few dollars in your hand, send it in to your credit card company to reduce your outstanding balance.